 The creamy sauce uses a now very common trick to get that lovely texture – the inclusion of a whole cauliflower.
 I know, it sounds a bit crazy, but don’t knock it ’till you’ve tried it.
 If you imagine the creamiest cauliflower soup you’ve ever tried, then add some soya or nut milk and secret vegan cheesiness powder (more below on that one), that’s this sauce.
 Type ‘Cauliflower Alfredo Sauce‘ into Pinterest and you will see the near-obsessive use of cauliflower to recreate velvety creaminess of a simple cheese sauce, without dairy.

-I’m not a fan of wierdo vegan ingredients which involve a tour of your local health food shops to find, (chia seeds in my Ultimate Vegan Victoria Sponge last week were a bit of a stretch, but really vital as an egg replacer).
+I’m not a fan of wierdo vegan ingredients which involve a tour of your local health food shops to find.
 But nutritional yeast flakes really are worth tracking down for their uncanny ability to make just about anything taste ‘cheesy’.
 They are also incredibly good for you with all sorts of vitamins and minerals including the elusive B12 which is one of the hardest to get into a vegan diet.

 I used Marigold’s Engevita Flakes, but If you can’t find any really don’t worry, the sauce will still be delicious without, just a little less ‘cheesy.
 Make sure you adjust the seasoning accordingly, you may need a little more salt.